Poland

 Employer risk N/A

-Employer implications/action needed Employers should be aware of the abolition of the obligation to retain the above-mentioned documentation.
+Employer implications/action needed Employers should be aware of the numerous changes to the methods for concluding collective agreements.

 Employer risk N/A